Testlio platform is divided into three sections.

 2. Issues (bugs) already reported

-3. Chat section, which is used to ask questions from your test leads, project managers or other testers regarding this particular project.
+3. Chat section, which is used to ask questions from your Test Leads, Engagement Managers or other testers regarding this particular project.

 On the test cycle information section, you can see whether the test cycle is active or not.
 When it is active, there is a possibility to click on the green “Go testing” button, otherwise it is not clickable.